LTSchmiddy/snes9x/README.md

 ...
 Oh, also, in case this isn't obvious: don't try to use a non-Super-Metroid-based ROM with this emulator.
 Most of the time, nothing will happen.
 The most of these special features don't do anything unless the byte at address 0x7E0998 (the byte that determines Super Metroid's current state) of the SNES's RAM is set to 0x08 (indicating that we're in normal gameplay, and not some menu or something).
 If a different game sets this byte to that value, I have no idea what will happen.

 ********************************************************************************<br/>
-Q: Where can I get your source code?
-Where are your changes?
+*Q: Where can I get your source code?
+Where are your changes?<br/>*
 A: Right Here.

 The code I've added it mostly contained in the files SMMods.cpp and SMMods.h, and in the directory named ModScripts, along with a slight reworking of the beginning of the program's Main() method, found in wsnes9x.cpp, and some parts of UI-related code also in that file.
 Everything else is either making certain methods available outside of their origin file, or calls to the methods in SMMods.cpp to make these features work.